Purdue-CS193/homework-0-TejasPurdue/index.md

+## Tejas's first CS193 homework

+- This class meets only once a week
+- This class has been easy so far

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.